-- To attract and retain a high-quality management and employee team and to motivate performance by aligning a significant portion of the compensation to enhancement in share value and to encourage all employees to become shareholders. - To evaluate executive performance based on key measurements that correlate to long-term shareholder value. - To tie compensation directly to those measurements and rewards based on achieving and exceeding predetermined objectives.
+- To attract and retain a high-quality management and employee team and to motivate performance by aligning a significant portion of the compensation to enhancement in share value, to the payment of dividends, and to encouraging all employees to become shareholders. - To evaluate executive performance based on key measurements that correlate to long-term shareholder value. - To tie compensation directly to those measurements and rewards based on achieving and exceeding predetermined objectives.